Ruff Sqwad: Sir Spyro

 Sir Spyro (born 1986), is a DJ and producer.
 Sir Spyro is the current DJ for Ruff Sqwad and is the tour DJ for Tinchy Stryder, he formally joined the group in 2011.
 Spyro has a regular show on BBC Radio 1Xtra and has released numerous solo EPs.
 He produced hit 'Big For Your Boots' for Stormzy.

 Former members

-Ruff Sqwad was founded in the year 2001 by Shifty Rydos, the original lineup also included Tinchy Stryder, Slix, Dirty Danger, Rapid, DJ Begg Frend and Mad Max.
+Ruff Sqwad was founded in the year 2001 by Shifty Rydos, the original lineup also included Tinchy Stryder, Slix, Dirty Danger, Rapid, DJ Begg and Mad Max.
 Frequent collaborators with the crew included XTC, Roachee, Wiley and Trim.
 DJ Scholar became a member of Ruff Sqwad in 2004 and remained in the crew until 2010.
 Fuda Guy joined the crew in 2006 and released a solo mixtape while in the group called Headgone before leaving the group in 2012.
 In December 2016, Fuda Guy again appeared as a member of Ruff Sqwad in the song That's Who We Are.
 Also appearing in the song is original member Prince Rapid and Roachee, who has been affiliated with the group earlier.